inspirer/textmapper/documentation.md

 	# ... lexer specification
 	# ... parser

-Option values are checked against the expected types declared in the target language templates, and can contan integers, booleans, strings, grammar symbol references, and arrays of the above.
+Option values are checked against the expected types declared in the target language templates, and can contain integers, booleans, strings, grammar symbol references, and arrays of the above.

 The list of available options for each output language can be found in the language section below.